AdityaKalsi/Credit-Card-Recommendation-System/README.md

 Each session has a unique session_id, enabling contextual continuity, where the LLM can handle multi-turn conversations like:

 User: “Which one has cashback?”
 User: “Okay, and does that one have a welcome bonus?”

 This makes the experience feel natural and dialogue-driven, rather than one-off responses.

 4. 🔄 Seamless Integration with Streamlit Frontend
+On the frontend:

-On the frontend, app.py handles user inputs and displays recommendations, while main.py manages the LLM-based follow-up interaction.
+app.py handles user inputs and displays recommendations.

+main.py manages the LLM-based follow-up interaction.

 Once the cards are recommended, the app stores their information (recommended_cards and card_context) in st.session_state.